Have you or a loved one been arrested or charged with a crime in Ohio?

 One of the most common questions that our criminal defense lawyers in Dayton hear from people after an arrest is: should I take the plea bargain offered by the prosecutor?
 This is a complicated question that does not allow for easy answers.

-Whether you should accept a plea bargain will always depend on the specific circumstances of your case—including the charges in question, the evidence obtained by the prosecutor, the strength of their case, and fairness of the deal.
+Whether you should accept a plea bargain will always depend on the specific circumstances of your case—including the charges in question, the evidence obtained by the prosecutor, the strength of their case, and the fairness of the deal.
 Never accept a plea bargain without speaking to your Dayton criminal defense attorney.

 Unfortunately, prosecutors do not always offer a fair plea bargain.
 It is always in your best interest to speak with an Ohio defense attorney.
 An attorney may be able to get you a better deal, reduce the charges, dismiss the charge, or pardon the charge.